-In Figure 17 and Figure 18, we have allowed TOPIX and its volatility to fluctuate over a comparatively broad range and observed the results for a one third hedge on the portfolio in terms of the change in present value.
-The Figures indicate that for delta risk the hedged portfolio is over-hedged for a fairly large decline in TOPIX.
+In figures 5 and 6, we have allowed the TOPIX and its volatility to fluctuate over a comparatively broad range and observed the results for a one-third hedge on the portfolio in terms of the change in present value.
+The figures indicate that for delta risk the hedged portfolio is over-hedged for a fairly large decline in the TOPIX.
 This is because of the non-linearity of the options, and it points to the need for dynamic adjustments in the hedges.
 For vega risk, it shows that a fairly high hedge effect can be expected.

-One concept for determining the "amount of the hedge" would be to set objectives for measures of business performance as discussed in Chapter 2 and then find an optimum hedge to achieve this.
+28. One concept for determining the "amount of the hedge" would be to set objectives for measures of business performance as discussed in Chapter II and then find an optimum hedge to achieve this.
 Rather than deepen this discussion here, however, we have opted to provide "hedge techniques" that reflect the correlation between equity price risk and credit risk.

-In light of the actual depth of market trading, it would be more realistic to use options on the Nikkei 225 rather than options on TOPIX.
-We have used TOPIX here merely as a matter of convenience.
+29. În light of the actual depth of market trading, it would be more realistic to use options on the Nikkei 225 Stock Average rather than options on the TOPIX.
+We have used the TOPIX here merely as a matter of convenience.

-For pricing, we used a simple Black-Scholes model with no dividend payments.
+30. For pricing, we used a simple Black-Scholes model with no dividend payments.

-[Figure 17] Delta Risk and Hedge Operation
+Figure 5 Delta Risk and Hedge Operation

-[Figure 18] Vega Risk and Hedge Operation
+Figure 6 Vega Risk and Hedge Operation

-5. Conclusions
+V. Conclusions